Vadym-0K/CMSC330/KharchenkoProject1/README.md

 - [Contact](#contact)

 ## Overview
-**Kharchenko Project 1** is a C++ project designed to parse and evaluate mathematical expressions with varying complexity, including unary, binary, ternary, and quaternary expressions.
-The primary focus of this project was to strengthen my understanding of object-oriented programming, while diving deep into the implementation of parsers and lexers.
+**Lexer and Parser** is a Java Swing application designed to provide a graphical user interface (GUI) for evaluating mathematical expressions.
+This project demonstrates my skills in object-oriented programming, with a focus on building interactive desktop applications using Java Swing.
+Additionally, it integrates custom parsers and lexers to handle expression inputs, enabling the program to process and evaluate both simple and complex mathematical expressions.
+The GUI allows users to input expressions, visualize the results, and receive feedback on any syntax errors.

 As part of my learning experience, I developed this project for CMSC 330 Advanced Programming Languages to demonstrate skills in managing complex grammar structures, file parsing, and expression evaluation in C++.